Jieiku/abridge/content/overview-fonts-imagehover-shortcode/index.md

 The first image in the array is displayed, hover you mouse over the image to display the one your comparing to.
 <!-- more -->

+This can also be used to compare just one picture with another by passing only two files in the array:

+`imagehover(sources=["regular.png", "hover.png"] w=560 h=650 p=45`

+To Compare many images just add more images to the array:

-with `imagehover(sources=["System.png", "DroidSans.png", "Roboto.png", "Arimo.png", "Lato.png", "Ubuntu.png"] width=560 height=650 size=45`
+`imagehover(sources=["System.png", "DroidSans.png", "Roboto.png", "Arimo.png", "Lato.png", "Ubuntu.png"] w=560 h=650 p=45`

-- width is the width of the image.
+- w is the width of the image.
-- height is the height of the image.
+- h is the height of the image.
-- size is the percent size that you want the image to use on the page.(50 is the default)
+- p is the percent size that you want the image to use on the page.(50 is the default)

-{{ imagehover(sources=["System.png", "DroidSans.png", "Roboto.png", "Arimo.png", "Lato.png", "Ubuntu.png"] width=560 height=650 size=45) }}
+{{ imagehover(sources=["System.png", "DroidSans.png", "Roboto.png", "Arimo.png", "Lato.png", "Ubuntu.png"] w=560 h=650 p=45) }}